transparencies/transparencies-backend-rs/README.md

 ### Update data for integration tests

-Run `cargo run --example export-test-data` to download a set of responses that are serialized into JSON-files in `tests/integration/resources`.
+First run `cargo run --example export-test-data` to download a set of responses that are serialized into JSON-files in `tests/integration/resources`.
 They are used for running `cargo test` to check the processing pipeline.

+Then run `cargo test` to run our test suite.

 ## Documentation